 Basic Facts About In-State Tuition for Undocumented Immigrant Students

-At least twenty states and the District of Columbia have “tuition equity” laws or policies that permit certain students who have attended and graduated from secondary schools in their state to pay the same tuition as their “in-state” classmates at their state’s public institutions of higher education, regardless of their immigration status.
-The states are California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Kentucky, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, and Washington.
+At least twenty-three states and the District of Columbia have “tuition equity” laws or policies that permit certain students who have attended and graduated from secondary schools in their state to pay the same tuition as their “in-state” classmates at their state’s public institutions of higher education, regardless of their immigration status.
+The states are Arizona, California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Kentucky, Maryland, Minnesota, Nebraska, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, Virginia and Washington.
 The University of Michigan’s Board of Regents adopted a similar policy for its campuses.

-A growing number of states, including California, Maryland, Minnesota, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Washington, and the District of Columbia, offer state financial aid to students who meet certain criteria, regardless of their immigration status.
-Illinois established a Dream Fund to raise money for private scholarships that assist children of immigrants.
+A growing number of states, including California, Colorado, Illinois, Maryland, Minnesota, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Virginia, Washington, and the District of Columbia, offer state financial aid to students who meet certain criteria, regardless of their immigration status.
 California, Connecticut, Minnesota, and Utah allow public universities to offer private institutional aid or scholarships to students who pay in-state rates or graduate from their high schools, regardless of their immigration status.
-It recently established the Access Utah Promise Scholarship, which consolidates various scholarship programs.
+Utah established the Access Utah Promise Scholarship, which consolidates various scholarship programs.
 The University of Hawaii also offers financial assistance to eligible students, regardless of their immigration status.

 About 80 percent of the nation’s foreign-born population live in states with tuition equity laws or policies, and other states are considering similar measures.
 In many of the states that have adopted these policies, support has been strongly bipartisan.